ovh/docs/pages/platform/kubernetes-k8s/managed-kubernetes-objects/guide.en-ca.md

 - `default`: namespace by default
 - `kube-node-lease`: for heartbeat Node's lease object
-- `kube-public`: reserved mainly for cluster usage & in case of specific resources should be publicly available
+- `kube-public`: reserved mainly for cluster usage & in case of specific resources which should be publicly available
 - `kube-system`: for objects created by Kubernetes

 The following listed resources are running in theses `namespaces`.